rdevries-thoughtworks/leap_se/pages/docs/platform/tutorials/quick-start.md

 Our goal
 ------------------

 We are going to create a minimal LEAP provider offering OpenVPN service.
-This basic setup can be expanded by adding more OpenVPN nodes to increase capacity, or more webapp and couchdb nodes to increase availability (performance wise, a single couchdb and a single webapp are more than enough for most usage, since they are only lightly used, but you might want redundancy).
-Please note: currently it is not possible to safely add additional couchdb nodes at a later point.
-They should all be added in the beginning, so please consider carefully if you would like more before proceeding.
+This basic setup can be expanded by adding more OpenVPN nodes to increase capacity or geographical diversity, or more webapp nodes to increase availability (at the moment, a single couchdb and single webapp server are all that is supported, and performance wise, are more than enough for most usage, since they are only lightly used).
+At the moment, we strongly advise only have one couchdb server for stability purposes.

 Our goal is something like this: